jhustata/book/ccc.md

   name: python3
 ---

-# Wean off .pptx
+# delimit

-Please do copy & paste this code into a Stata .do file editor and do!
+Please do copy & paste the code below into a Stata .do file editor & do!

 ```stata